zowe/docs-site/docs/user-guide/generate-certificates.md

       validity: 3650
 ```

-The follow command output shows generation of a self signed JCERACFKS certificate using the default values.
+The following command output shows generation of a self signed JCERACFKS certificate using the default values.
 Some detailed output messages have been omitted.

-When the command is run a customized JCL member name in created the `CUST.JCLLIB` data set.
+When the command is run, a customized JCL member name in created the `CUST.JCLLIB` data set.
 The PDS name is defined in the `zowe.setup.dataset.jcllib` property.
-In the sample below the PDS meember `USER.ZWEV2.CUST.JCLLIB(ZW101431)` is created that contains the security manager commands and then submitted as a job ID `ZWEKRING(JOB03054)`.
+In the sample below, the PDS meember `USER.ZWEV2.CUST.JCLLIB(ZW101431)` is created that contains the security manager commands and then submitted as a job ID `ZWEKRING(JOB03054)`.

 ```
 #>zwe init certificate -c ./zowe.yaml --update-config